Brian Teacher: Junior, high school, and college

-In 1972, he won the boys' 18 singles and doubles titles.
-At the University of California-Los Angeles, where he studied economics, he won the Pacific-8 singles and doubles championship in 1974, was an All-American from 1973 to 1976, and was a member of the UCLA teams that won the NCAA championship in 1975 and 1976.
+At the University of California-Los Angeles, he won the Pacific-8 singles and doubles championship in his sophomore season in 1974.
+He was also an All-American in four consecutive years from 1973 to 1976, and was a member of the UCLA teams that won the NCAA Men's Tennis Championship back-to-back in 1975 and 1976.
+He turned professional just prior to completing his degree requirements.

 Professional career

+Teacher’s earliest appearance in a Grand Slam tournament was in 1972.
+That year, along with American Steve Turner he made his way through the multi-round qualification brackets to advance into the main draw of the 1972 US Open, where he competed as a 17-year-old; he lost in the first round.

-He reached the finals in the South Australian and New South Wales Opens in 1977.
-In 1978, at the Seiko World Super Tennis Tournament in Tokyo, Teacher upset UCLA graduates Jimmy Connors and Arthur Ashe before losing in the final to Björn Borg 6–3, 6–4.
+He reached the finals in the South Australian Open and the New South Wales Open, in Adelaide and Sydney, in 1977.
+At the inaugural 1978 Seiko World Super Tennis tournament in Tokyo, Teacher upset fellow UCLA graduates Jimmy Connors and Arthur Ashe, before losing in the indoor carpet final to top seed Björn Borg of Sweden in straight sets.

-In 1980, he won the Australian Open, becoming the second Jewish player to win a men's Grand Slam Singles event (after Dick Savitt).
+In 1980, he won the singles title at the Australian Open, becoming the second Jewish player to win a men's Grand Slam Singles championship (after Dick Savitt).
 He won the final over Kim Warwick of Australia in straight sets.
 With his Grand Slam victory, Teacher is one of only five American male players in the Open era to have won a single Grand Slam event (along with Michael Chang, Vitas Gerulaitis, Andy Roddick, and Roscoe Tanner).
-Seven more Americans have more than one Slam (Stan Smith, Arthur Ashe, Jim Courier, Jimmy Connors, Andre Agassi, John McEnroe, and Pete Sampras).
+Seven more Americans have more than one Slam (Stan Smith, Arthur Ashe, Jim Courier, Jimmy Connors, Andre Agassi, John McEnroe, and Pete Sampras)..

-His career-high world singles ranking was No. 7 and his world doubles ranking was No. 5, both in 1981.

-He won 8 career singles titles, and 16 doubles titles.
+Teacher's career-high ATP world singles ranking was No. 7, and his world doubles ranking was No. 5, both in 1981.
+He won 8 Grand Prix circuit career singles titles, and 16 doubles titles.

+Coaching career

+Following his playing career, he became an ATP and WTA touring coach, working with future world #1 Andre Agassi and Greg Rusedski.
+Under his tutelage, Rusedski made a run from #85 in the world to the top ten and the U.S. Open finals over a 14-month span.

+Teacher also coached five players who reached world #1 in doubles: Jim Grabb, Richey Reneberg, Daniel Nestor, Max Mirnyi, and Mark Knowles.
+On the women's circuit, he coached WTA tour player Marissa Irvin.

+He currently runs the Brian Teacher Tennis Academy in South Pasadena, California.

 Halls of fame

-Teacher was inducted in 2001 into the Intercollegiate Tennis Association (ITA) Hall of Fame, in 2008 into the San Diego Tennis Hall of Fame, and he is also a member of the NCAA Tennis Hall of Fame and the Southern California Jewish Sports Hall of Fame.
-In 2014 he was inducted into the International Jewish Sports Hall of Fame.
-In 2015, Teacher was inducted into the Southern California Tennis Association Hall of Fame.
+Teacher was inducted in 1996 into the Southern California Jewish Sports Hall of Fame, in 2001 into the Intercollegiate Tennis Association (ITA) Hall of Fame (the NCAA Tennis Hall of Fame), and in 2008 into the San Diego Tennis Hall of Fame.
+In 2014 he was inducted into the International Jewish Sports Hall of Fame, and in 2015 into the Southern California Tennis Association Hall of Fame.